Updated: Oct 7, 2022

 I mentioned in my last post that the main goal of admissions essays is to help the admissions officers get to know you.
 Think of your essay like a story about yourself to help you pick a topic.

 But having a unique topic isn't very important.
-Doing macramé in the alps doesn't tell us anything about your personality.
+There are only so many things most high schoolers can do, so you will inevitably write at least some essays on topics colleges have seen before.
+Plus, doing macramé in the alps doesn't really tell us anything about your personality.

 Two Key Tips

 Topic is less important than execution (how you write your essay).